Export Dashboards and Widgets

 Export Dashboard

 Exporting the entire dashboard allows you to capture every visualization on the page in a single file.
 Depending on your needs, you can choose a simple PDF snapshot or generate a multi-slide presentation in PDF/PPTX.
 Both methods respect your current dashboard layout and filters, ensuring consistency with what you see on screen.
+You can also export the dashboard as raw XLSX data for further processing.

 Snapshot